are Pure Soap Flakes? Pure Soap Flakes

 • Body wash and shampoo for sensitive skin and tattoos.

-• Soak in luxurious creamy lather for a natural manicure and
+• Luxurious creamy lather for a natural manicure or

 • Bubble bath ~ free of SLS and synthetic surfactants.

-• Wash boats, cars, motorcycles while being earth friendly.
+• Wash boats, cars, motorcycles and be Earth friendly.

 • Shampoo wool pads, fine carpets and rugs for longevity.

-• Wash fine furniture and priceless antiques for a natural
+• Wash furniture and priceless antiques for a natural

 • Wash leather and woven cord without drying.